nguyen-group/GNNOpt/README.md

 - `scipy`: an open-source software for mathematics, science, and engineering.
 - `mendeleev`: A package for accessing various properties of elements in the periodic table of elements.

-Example to install requirement with conda for CPU and GPU
+Example to install requirements with conda for CPU and GPU:
 ```md
 $ conda create -n torch python=3.9
 $ conda activate torch